 Why Track Conversions and Optimize Your Email Campaigns?

 Your emails might be going out to thousands of people, but what percentage is actually converting into sales?
 Have you been struggling to get your subscribers to open your emails, but don’t have the insight required to solve this problem?

 In order for email marketing to be effective, it is imperative to have proper analytics set up, coupled with a platform to perform split testing.
 Marketers who do not integrate their email marketing campaigns with their marketing funnels are allowing sales opportunities to slip through the cracks.

 Email service providers such as Mailchimp, VerticalResponse, Constant contact or AWeber provide basic metrics such as open rates and page hits, which should suffice for a basic marketing funnel.
+You can then verify email addresses using a tool like Find Emails.
 However, in today’s complex marketing environment, marketers need more flexibility and control over their marketing links when handling an intricate funnel.

 This is where ClickMeter can help.